Dosage

 - Avoid disassembling the mechanism yourself – this may cause permanent damage.

-- Store the pipette upright on a stand to avoid accidental flooding of the mechanism.
+- Store the pipette upright on a stand to avoid accidentally flooding the mechanism.

 Summary

-The single-channel automatic pipette is an indispensable tool in every laboratory, enabling precise and repeatable dispensing of liquids.
-Thanks to its versatility, ease of use and availability in various volume ranges, it is used in a wide range of applications - from research to routine laboratory activities.
-The key to effective use of this device is not only knowledge of its operation, but also regular maintenance and proper calibration.
+A single-channel automatic pipette is an indispensable tool in any laboratory, enabling precise and repeatable liquid dispensing.
+Thanks to its versatility, ease of use, and availability in various volume ranges, it is used in a wide range of applications – from research to routine laboratory activities.
+The key to effective use of this device is not only knowledge of its operation but also regular maintenance and proper calibration.